 Internet has changed and reshaped many industries from scratch and the financial sector holds no exception to this fact.
 Fintech is a general term which is used to identify a considerable array of new financial products and services enabled by the use of technology; it also represents a vast digital territory where the lines between financial and non-financial service providers are blurred.
 Fintech is rapidly growing in The Netherlands and other parts of Europe.

 According to Holland FinTech, the Dutch share in fintech funding amounts is close to 21%.
-The Netherlands has been a preferred location for fintech organisations due to the infrastructure, international focus, presence of peers and language skills.
-The pool of fintech organisations has become large enough to create an annual top-50 list of Dutch fintech organisations.
+The Netherlands has been a preferred location for fintech organizations due to the infrastructure, international focus, presence of peers and language skills.
+The pool of fintech organizations has become large enough to create an annual top-50 list of Dutch fintech organizations.
 The pressure that fintech companies exert on financial institutions will lead to transformation.

 Even with the benefits mentioned above, more than 22% respondents do not see any major challenge by the Fintech companies to their business.
 This might result in strategic complacency and may make them more vulnerable to disruption.
 However, a large share of respondents sees Fintech as a threat and will reconsider their corporate strategy.

 Fintech has other aspects which will impact front and back-office operations and disrupt the existing traditional model.
 The net impact of all aspects will result in enhancing operational capabilities and dramatically reducing the cost.
 Traditional financial institutions must leverage the Fintech ecosystem to reduce costs and improve customer retention.

 Fintech is already producing new and alternative business models which are reshaping the financial world.
 Traditional financial institutions must familiarize themselves with the Fintech challenges.
 A better understanding of the fintech activities will result in better co-operation with the representatives of these companies.
 Regulations on Fintech companies need to be addressed as it provides lack of clarity which may affect co-operation, trust and innovation.